 There’s a long-running joke that Kanye West is his own biggest fan.
 Millions of people around the world will fight him for that title.

-Throughout his music career, West has never been afraid to test different styles and flavors of music.
+Throughout his music career, the singer has never been afraid to test different styles and flavors of music.
 He frequently seeks ways to push the boundaries and remind the world of his talent.

 West’s conduct outside of music has frequently been the center of controversy.
 Despite this, the music industry must credit West for the creative rap genius he has proven himself to be.